chris00walker/domain-model/DDD_Artefacts/docs/v2/domain-knowledge/core-contexts/catalog-auth/README.md

 ## 5. Domain Events

+Domain events represent significant occurrences within the authentication context that other parts of the system may need to react to.

 | Event | Description | Consumers |
 |-------|-------------|-----------|
 | `ProductAuthenticated` | Product has passed authentication checks | Catalog, Inventory |